crotwell/TauP/src/webserver/resources/edu/sc/seis/webtaup/html/doc/_sources/taup_path.rst.txt

-TauP Path uses a model like TauP Time but generates  the angular distances from the epicenter at which the specified rays pierce path that the phases travel.
+TauP Path uses a model like TauP Time but generates  the angular distances from the epicenter along the path at which the specified rays travel.
 The output can be JSON, an SVG image or in GMT :cite:t:`GMT` :code:`psxy` format, and is placed into the file `taup_path` with approproate extension.
 If you specify the `--gmt` flag then this